Fermenting in Mason Jars

 Jars and Lids

 Before I ferment or can in any mason jar, I inspect the jar for blemishes or cracks, and run my finger around the rim to see if there are any chips.
 Set any imperfect jars aside, and do not use for this purpose.
 If you are a jar-hoarder like some (I’m not naming names here!) you should have plenty of good clean mason jars to ferment in.
 Try your best to choose the right sized jar for your recipe.
-Quart-sized mason jars are a great standard to have in your cupboard, and will hold approximately 2 to 2.5 pounds of produce.
+Mason jars are a great standard to have in your cupboard, and will hold approximately 2 to 2.5 pounds of produce.
 However, when the garden is booming, or when your favorite veggies are on sale at the farmer’s market, you may want to have some larger, half-gallon sized mason jars on hand.
 (These are a personal favorite of mine.)

 Next you will need to select a lid.
 While two-piece metal lids are great for canning, I prefer to use wide-mouth plastic lids that are made specifically for mason jars.
 Fermented foods are naturally acidic and often salted, and a plastic lid fares better under these conditions.
 Plastic lids are also not as airtight as metal lids, which is a plus if you are burping your jars (described below).
 It is certainly okay to use traditional metal lids, just be sure your lids are rust-free and in good condition, and screw them on loosely to allow gases to escape.

 When fermentation happens in an open or lidded vessel (as it has for millennia) the surface of the fermenting food is subject to the growth of mold or yeast.
 Today, there are a variety of airlocks that fit directly onto mason jars.
 Airlocks help the gases escape, while keeping mold or yeast from entering the jar.
 If you are concerned about mold or yeast growth, consider using an airlock like the no-maintenance pickle pipe.